winery/winery/org.eclipse.winery.repository/README.md

 ### Trouble shooting
 In case, `Version.java` is not found, then run `mvn compile`, which should trigger a regeneration of Version.java.

+The error message
+`HTTP Status 500 - com.sun.jersey.api.container.ContainerException: org.apache.jasper.JasperException: The absolute uri: http://www.eclipse.org/winery/functions cannot be resolved in either web.xml or the jar files deployed with this application` indicates that `mvn generate-sources` was not run.

 In case `javax.servlet.jsp.PageContext` cannot be found:
 Project -> right click -> Properties -> Project Facets -> Dynamic Web Module -> "Runtimes" -> "New..."